DennisPeriquet/asus-rt-n66r-openvpn/README.md

 Email Address []:dperique@dp-networks.com
 ```

-When done with the abovde steps, you should have a ``ca.key`` and ``ca.pem`` file.
+When done with the above steps, you should have a ``ca.key`` and ``ca.pem`` file.

-We can look at the pem files to confirm it looks good:
+We can look at the pem file to confirm it looks good:

 ```
 $ openssl x509 -in ca.pem -text -noout